cmgrote/ibm-igc-lineage/README.md

 Retrieves the operational metadata XML, including any modifications that have been made (i.e. replaced hostnames)

 Returns **[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)** the full XML of the operational metadata

+## AssetTypeFactory

+AssetTypeFactory class -- for encapsulating information about asset types